Nausori International Airport

 As of 2018, a 20-year master plan was under preparation for Nausori Airport, expected to include a complete refurbishment and upgrade of the airport, creating a facility for the international passengers and a domestic hub for Fiji.

 At one time Air Pacific (now Fiji Airways) had its headquarters on the property of the airport.
-A $60 million project to extend and widen the runway to 2148 m was completed in 2021.
+A $60 million project to extend the runway to 2,148 m and widen it was completed in 2021.